opencitations/oc_ds_converter/oc_ds_converter/run/README.md

   * On completion, any cache file and its `.lock` are removed (or the fallback `cache.json` and `cache.json.lock`), preventing stale locks between runs.

-## 4) Tests

-* `test/datacite_process_test.py` and `test/crossref_processing_test.py` now include cases that:

-  * Assert no ORCID leakage when the API is disabled and the DOI→ORCID index is missing.
-  * Assert ORCID appearance only when confirmed via storage, Redis, or index.
-  * Verify Crossref uses the same offline/online behavior as DataCite.

 ---

 # D) Unified ORCID validation mechanism